To B or not to B

 Royal Robbin made durable pants for the mountain climbing community.
 Great pants, but it’s a very small community, indeed.
 Someone saw the great stuff and bought the company, decided that the cool-looking pants that were designed for climbing the toughest mountains (class 5, category 11) would look equally cool on other daring men and women.
 He picked the name of the trouser, 5.11, and changed the name of the company to match it.
 He then targeted a whole NEW market–law enforcement and paramilitary–and now 5.11 is one of the biggest names in the tactical world.

 But that’s really a horse of a different color.
 It’s chasing a new market–totally different from the original one–with an existing product.
 It’s NOT going after an existing market with a new product.

 We could certainly start a new campaign that would launch a new product line.
 We’ve done that countless times with good success.
 And if this were a brand that had nothing to do with the established market, I’d be all for that.
 It would be pricey, of course, and the client is not known for his deep pockets and huge budgets, so it’s not really a smart investment on his part.

-It’s blog-worthy simply because it is important to get clients to think logically and strategically and NOT get carried away by an idea that has no basis in business.
+It’s blog-worthy simply because it is important to get clients to think logically and strategically and NOT get carried away by an idea that has no basis in business and creates an identity crisis.
 This would be an excellent time to make a pros and cons list before placing all your bets on B. Or any other letter, really.